 Residents have ample exposure to geriatrics during their residency training.
 Each resident will complete a geriatrics rotation, where they rotate at Northside Gwinnett Extended Care Center, located on the Northside Hospital Gwinnett campus, caring for sub-acute rehabilitation and skilled nursing patients on the nursing home teaching service.

 Medical knowledge is constantly evolving and to assist residents in keeping up with reading and self-assessment, the program provides several web-accessible curricula and question banks specifically for Internal Medicine residents.
 Residents have paid access to Challenger, a large online question bank and reference material for topics in internal medicine and Rosh Review, an interactive board review platform.
 Online access to the Physician Education and Assessment Center’s Internal Medicine Ambulatory Care Curriculum provides focused ambulatory education for residents to complete during their outpatient rotations.
-In addition, residents may use CME funds for access to any other board review programming of their choosing, such as the American College of Physicians MKSAP program.
-All residents have access to Uptodate and Dynamed, as well as the full online medical library at Northside Hospital.
+In addition, all categorical residents receive the American College of Physicians MKSAP program at the start of PGY-1 year.
+All residents have access to UpToDate, Virtual Dx, Access Medicine and Dynamed, as well as the full online medical library at Northside Hospital.